-Sites in western Canada are under consideration for the location of the new Hydrometallurgical Plant design.
+Several sites in western Canada are under consideration for the location of the new Hydrometallurgical Plant design.
 The original design contemplated in the FS was planned to be located in Pine Point, NWT, but this area has insufficient infrastructure to support the new plant design.
-During the Quarter, three potential sites meeting the necessary infrastructure requirements were identified in Saskatchewan and these are now undergoing further evaluation.
+A number of potential sites meeting the necessary infrastructure requirements have been identified in Saskatchewan and Alberta and these are now undergoing further evaluation.